MISSOURI. (KFVS) - A Wynne, Ak. woman won a new John Deere Gator Saturday Feb. 29.

-CAPE GIRARDEAU, Mo.
-(KFVS) - Greenway Equipment and Jason Aldean have teamed up with area food banks to help fight childhood hunger with a special fundraiser.
+Greenway Equipment and Jason Aldean teamed up with area food banks to help fight childhood hunger with a special fundraiser.

-Greenway Representatives are visiting with the SEMO Food Bank, Arkansas Food Bank of Little Rock and the Food Bank of Northeast Arkansas to meet with representatives to get a more in depth perspective of how to better serve the area.
+Greenway Representatives visted with the SEMO Food Bank, Arkansas Food Bank of Little Rock and the Food Bank of Northeast Arkansas to meet with representatives to get a more in depth perspective of how to better serve the area.

-Greenway Equipment, along with the help of country singer Jason Aldean, are asking for donations which will go towards the food bank’s backpack programs.
+Greenway Equipment, along with the help of country singer Jason Aldean, asked for donations which will go towards the food bank’s backpack programs.

 “The kids are a huge investment for all of us,” Greenway Equipment Regional Vice President Brad Nash said.
 “When we have the opportunity to do business in these areas, we want to give back to the communities and the people we want to do business with.”

-A John Deere Cab utility vehicle, used by Aldean, will be the winning prize for those that donate for the cause through Greenway Equipment.
+A John Deere Cab utility vehicle, used by Aldean, was the winning prize for those that donate for the cause through Greenway Equipment.

 "We're taking in $10 donations.
 With those donations, we give that money, 100 percent, right to the food bank," Nash said.